LucaCagnini/HMM-Kunitz/README.md

 ## Requirements

-Before running the pipeline, you need to install all required tools in a Conda environment:
+Before running the pipeline, all required programmes were installed in a Conda environment:

 ```bash
 conda create -n kunitz_env python=3.10